kevin-funderburg/alfred-microsoft-onenote-navigator/README.md

 Navigate OneNote Notebooks With Alfred
 ===============================

-Use Alfred to browse through your notebook, sections and pages and then jump to them instantly.
+Use Alfred to browse through your Microsoft OneNote notebooks, section groups and sections and then jump to them instantly.

 ![](demo.gif)